yevheniiairapetian/to-do-app/README.md

 #### Changing list layouts

-- Users can collapse \ expand lists (on desktop devices > 768px screen width).
-Expanding makes lists wider and taking each a separate row) \ collapsing makes lists narrower and taking each 1/3 of the row width.
+- Users can collapse \ expand lists (on laptop\desktop screens or in mobile landscape mode).
+Expanding makes lists wider and stacked up in a column) \ collapsing makes lists narrower and grouped in a row.
-- On smaller screens the lists are by default expanded.
+- On portrait orientations the lists are by default expanded.

 #### UI / UX